Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 All of the above issues make it very difficult to link data.
 If you do decide to collect names, remember that you will need to remove names during data processing and replace them with your unique study identifiers (see Section \@ref(clean-check) for more information about this process).

-Rather than having to de-identify your data through this cleaning process, another option is to collect a different type of unique identifier, or pre-link unique study identifiers and names in your instrument, removing many of the issues above [@dime_analytics_data_2021; @gibson_survey_2020].
+Rather than having to de-identify your data through this cleaning process, another option is to collect a different type of unique identifier, or pre-link unique study identifiers and names in your instrument, removing many of these issues [@dime_analytics_data_2021; @gibson_survey_2020].
 We will discuss these methods separately for electronic data and paper data.

 > **Note** <br> <br>
 If your study is designed to collect anonymous data, then you will not assign study identifiers and no participant identifying information should be collected in your instruments (e.g., name, email, date of birth).
 You will also want to make sure that if your tool collects identifying metadata such as IP Address or worker IDs in the case of crowdsourcing tools (e.g., MTurk), this information will not be included in your downloaded data. <br><br>